What Are Meme Stocks?

 It’s not that the bands are doing anything wrong or not working.
 Bitcoin is just illustrating the harsh reality when trading volatile cryptocurrencies that there is no room for error.

-Pairing the Bollinger Band width indicator with Bollinger Bands is like combining the perfect red wine and meat combo you can find.
+Pairing the Bollinger Band width indicator with Bollinger Bands is like combining the perfect red wine and filet mignon.

 In the previous section, we talked about staying away from changing the settings.
 Well, if you think about it, your entire reasoning for changing the settings in the first place is in hopes of identifying how a security is likely to move based on its volatility.